 COMMUNITY INVESTMENTS FY 2021 Actual FY 2022 Budget FY 2023 Proposed Alliance Center for Education The Alliance Center for Education, formerly known as The Bethlehem Center, provides out of school time services to low-income children and youth and serves grades K-12 year-round. - \$90,000 \$90,000 Arts and Science Council Financial Partner support for the Arts and Science Council.
 In FY 2022 the city adjusted its arts contribution by contributing \$4 million to the Foundation for the Carolinas. \$3,190,823 - - Arts and Culture Contribution Funds added in FY 2022 to support cultural and arts agencies throughout the city and expand cultural art programs and education.
-These funds are expected to be matched with \$2 million in American Rescue Plan Act Funds and \$6 million in private-sector support to provide a total of \$12 million in support of arts and culture initiatives. - \$4,000,000 \$4,000,000 Bengali Women's Forum Provide constructive programming around current affairs and social concerns affecting the Asian American community. - \$10,000 \$10,000 Cable Access Television Support The city receives sales tax revenue from the state, some of which is required to support the Charlotte Mecklenburg Public Access Corporation, as well as public, educational, or governmental access channels provided by CPCC, UNCC, and the city. \$541,532 \$538,672 \$529,558 Charlotte-Mecklenburg Historic Landmarks Commission Non-recurring contribution in FY 2022 to the Charlotte- Mecklenburg Historic Landmarks Commission's revolving fund. \$35,000 \$70,000 -
+These funds are expected to be matched with \$2 million in American Rescue Plan Act Funds and \$6 million in private-sector support to provide a total of \$12 million in support of arts and culture initiatives. - \$4,000,000 \$4,000,000 Bengali Women's Forum Provide constructive programming around current affairs and social concerns affecting the Asian American community. - \$10,000 \$10,000 Cable Access Television Support The city receives sales tax revenue from the state, some of which is required to support the Charlotte Mecklenburg Public Access Corporation, as well as public, educational, or governmental access channels provided by CPCC, UNCC, and the city. \$541,532 \$538,672 \$529,558 Charlotte-Mecklenburg Historic Landmarks Commission Contribution to the Charlotte-Mecklenburg Historic Landmarks Commission.
+FY 2023 funds will support the stabilization and rehabilitation of the Stafford Farm Log Slave Quarters. \$35,000 \$70,000 \$84,354